maxpetul/C3X/README.md

 <img width="331" height="263" alt="image" src="https://github.com/user-attachments/assets/bdd97212-8b9f-4d22-90c1-8b3350efdaaf" />

-Bonuses received from Districts are automatically shown in the City view (with purple shadow around them):
+Bonuses received from Districts are automatically shown in the City view with purple a outline:
 <img width="487" height="205" alt="image" src="https://github.com/user-attachments/assets/e0f7f75a-b548-4b3e-b10a-3f5eae0a465a" />

 If a District has food or shield bonuses, you'll also see those in the Production, Food, and Commerce sections: